ethereum/remix-ide/docs/workspaces.md

 - Etherscan scripts for verifying contracts
 - CI scripts for unit tests and security analysis

-When you create the button, a modal with customization options will popup.
+When you click the "**Create**" the button, a modal with customization options will popup.
 The options differ depending on the template you choose.

 For example, when you create a Workspace with an OpenZeppelin template, you can add customize the features of the contract you create.
 The image below shows the options available for customizing an OpenZeppelin ERC721 contract template.
 ![OpenZeppelin ERC721 contract template.](images/workspaces/a-fe-modal-oz.png)